 Opportunities for embedded systems developers, engineers, designers, and managers:

 - Long-form development articles: These tutorials instruct colleagues how to do achieve a proven development technique, improve performance of a system or a team, and avoid pitfalls.
-Written by embedded systems developers for other embedded systems developers, we put these articles into at least one of 12 of our Development Centers, on our home page, and in our newsletters.
-Contact Susan Rambo at firstname.lastname@example.org.
+Written by embedded systems developers for other embedded systems developers, we put these articles into one or more of our Development Centers, on our home page, and in our newsletters.

 - Blogs: Commentary written by expert embedded systems developers.
 Are you the next embedded systems expert?
 Do you want to write a blog?

 - Source code: Often submitted with a how-to-develop article, you may also submit a standalone code to us that you are willing to share for free with other developers.

 - Video: We’ll be happy to look at a video you’ve made of a project you are working on or a day in the life of your team.
 If an editor likes it, we’d love to post it on our web site in the appropriate Development Center.

 - Product reviews: Want to review a product that you use, a new version of a product?